-Mallard is an XML format designed to make topic-oriented help as simple as possible.
+Mallard is a documentation format designed to make topic-oriented help as simple as possible.
 In contrast to linear documentation, which is designed to be read cover-to-cover, topic-oriented help provides users the information they need quickly.
-Good topic-oriented help has three main characteristics:
+Mallard was designed to help users find, learn, and explore:

 Mallard was uniquely designed from the beginning to support extensible documents.
 Because of Mallard's automated links, you can insert topics into existing documents without modifying any of the original files.
 No other format makes it as easy to provide help for plugins and extensions, to ship supplementary help separately, or to support extra information from downstream distributors and OEMs.